-This specialization belongs to the Master's programme Chemical Engineering.
+This specialization is part of the Master's programme in Chemical Engineering.

-In the field of materials chemistry, this specialization explores, among others: functional organic molecules and assemblies, polymers with defined molecular and mesoscopic structures, inorganic materials ranging from membranes, nanocomposites and thin films and organometallic materials.
+In the field of materials chemistry, this specialization explores, e.g.: functional organic molecules and assemblies, polymers with defined molecular and mesoscopic structures, inorganic materials ranging from membranes, nanocomposites and thin films and organometallic materials.